jh-evans/readthedocs/docs/source/index.rst

 By focusing on failure, we can see that:

 1. Any method parameter can cause your code to fail
+2. All code paths are terminated at a ``return``
-2. Any code that searches for something can fail
+3. Any code that searches for something can fail

-One way to handle point 1. is to use pre-conditions and return an appropriate failure instance.
+One way to address the first point is to use pre-conditions and return an appropriate failure instance.

+For point 2., this approach catches exceptions and returns them as a ``FailureException``.
+This style is preferred over throwing an exception out of the current method as this might be a long way from the point of generation, reducing mediation options.
+However, doing this is a matter of style and preference.
+There is nuance here.

 Code that searches for an item in one way or another is quite common. a search mail fail as the otem cannot be found.
 The following extracts the right-hand side of a string containing a hyphen of the form "lhs-rhs".